kBrausew/ioBroker.wiegand-tcpip/README.md

 * Secukey C1 - C4 (http://secukey.com.cn/)
 * S4A ACB (http://www.s4a.com.cn/)

 Not every listed hardware was tested by me.
-Don't hesitate to tell me about the compatibility.
+Don't hesitate to tell me about the compatibility

 ## **Disclaimer**
 I hereby exclude liability for any damage and consequential damage that may arise from testing or using the software.